dlmogft/spring-cloud-server-config-danim/README.md

 # spring-cloud-server-config-danim

-This project stores the configuration foles to be used by Spring Cloud Config projects.
+This project stores the configuration files to be used by Spring Cloud Config projects.

 # Using this configuration repository from Spring Cloud Config client and server